AakashKumarNain/Notebooks/Vectorized_IOU/readme.md

-# Vectroized implementation of IOU for bounding boxes
+# Vectorized implementation of IOU for bounding boxes